lokenx/plexrequests-meteor/README.md

 ## Overview

    * Movie data is searched and retrieved from [TheMovieDB](https://www.themoviedb.org/)
    * TV Show data is searched and retrieved from [TVMaze](http://www.tvmaze.com/)
    * Easily accessible list of requested Movies and TV series
    * Simple and easy user authentication and request approval
+   * Improved user permissions management :star2:

 ## Downloader Integrations

    * **[CouchPotato](https://couchpota.to/)** Automated Movie Download Application
    * **[SickRage](https://github.com/SickRage/SickRage)** Automated TV Series Download Application
    * **[Sonarr](https://sonarr.tv/)** Automated TV Series Download Application

 ## Notifications

    * **Providers**
       1. **[Pushbullet](https://www.pushbullet.com/)**
       2. **[Pushover](https://pushover.net/)**
       3. **[Slack](https://slack.com/)**

    * **Pushbullet Channels**
       * You can now push notifications to a custom channel to easily notify others whenever new content is requested and added.
 Users only need to subscribe to the channel to start recieving notifications.
       * Visit the **[Channel Creation Page](https://www.pushbullet.com/my-channel)** to learn more about how to create and distribute your own channel.

    * **Custom Notifications**